omn0mn0m/GachAnki/README.md

 # degeneranki
 Anki gacha pull add-on for a bit of extra dopamine.

-**NOTE:** This addon is only availabile for Anki Qt6.
-I may add Qt5 support in the future, but Qt5 support was dropped in May 2023, so it is probably best for you to update :)
+**NOTE:** This addon is only availabile for Anki 23.12.1+.
+For whatever reason, some older versions do not work and I do not have the time right now to try on multiple old versions.
+Support may come in the future.

 ## Installation
 ### AnkiWeb